PrestaShop/prestashop-specs/back-office/orders/orders/Order Page View.md

 In an existing order (until it gets the order status “Processing in progress”), it is possible to perform actions on the order’s products and discounts.
 Merchants can :
 - add new products to the order
-- Remove products from the order
+- remove products from the order
-- Modify elements of existing products
+- modify elements of existing products
 - add new cart rules to the order

 Below the totals, a warning message is displayed to warn the user that **for this customer group, prices are displayed as HT** or **for this customer group, prices are displayed as TTC** depending on the customer group setting and also **that returns are disabled.** when the merchandise return is disabled on the merchandise returns page.